geoschem/gc-cloud-infrastructure/benchmarks/README.md

 # Batch Benchmarking workflow
 The items in this directory are intended for an automated benchmarking workflow on the cloud.
 All AWS infrastructure code is contained in the top level deploy directory.
-This directory contains the rest (eg. Dockerfiles, automation scripts, etc.)
+This directory contains the rest (eg. Dockerfiles, automation scripts, etc.).

+Benchmarks are triggered by github actions in the [GCClassic](https://github.com/geoschem/GCClassic/tree/dev) and [GCHP](https://github.com/geoschem/GCHP/tree/dev) repositories, but you can trigger cloud benchmarks manually as well (see below for details).
 ### Deploying the dockerfile to ecr
 1. `$ aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 753979222379.dkr.ecr.us-east-1.amazonaws.com`
 2. `$ docker build -t benchmarks-cloud-repository .`